pereznancy/guessing-game/README.md

 - Update README.md file
 - Use form control for the fourth question
 - Use a counter to keep track of score
-- Use Logical Operators effeciently
+- Use Logical Operators efficiently